 Our program is modeled after the psychology licensure requirements in the State of Mississippi.
 We cannot determine if our program meets the licensure requirements in other states.
-You will be responsible for verifying that your program of study meets your desired state’s licensure requirements.
+We recommend that students verify their program of study meets the desired state’s licensure requirements.

 For a list of the state psychology boards overseeing school psychology licensing, review the National Association of School Psychologist State School Psychology Credentialing Requirements webpages.

 - Dr. James Moore, 2002,